Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 So far then, B3 sounds mostly irrelevant for acne, but its history stretches way back to 1955, when doctors experimented with niacin to cure iodine-induced acne.
 It didn’t reach the acne underground until the 1990s, and nowadays, vitamin B3 is enthusiastically recommended both as a supplement and a topical treatment, compared to zinc, which is easily most popular as a supplement.

-The truth is that as a supplement, niacin is useless for acne, while as a topical remedy, niacin is excellent.
+The truth is that as a supplement, niacin is weak for acne, while as a topical remedy, niacin is excellent.

 The supplemental powers